Like Microsoft Always Said, Try To Put a Bing In The Universe

 Forever larger nets (meaning more published pages on increasingly larger sites) with forever tighter links (meaning more precise niche exact keyword matching content) used to be the solution.
 Google incentivized this type of outward-spiraling site building where the need for actual quality was low but the need for more and more perfectly targeted surface area was high.

-This approach not only polluted the nest with garbage but also incurs a massive pile of technical debt.
+This approach not only polluted the newest with garbage but also incurs a massive pile of technical debt.
 You need all that content published with all these WordPress and other CMS instances.
 Everything needed to be patched and kept up to date or it went from mere technical liability to security threat.
 Unpatched compromised sites are spreading vectors for Trojans that might just be trying to publish back links themselves on your neglected sites, and thus the problem compounds.

 But it made a lot of money for Google.
 And if it’s not broken, don’t fix it.
 In fact anything that messes around with the search result page puts millions in AdWords PPC ad-serving revenue in jeopardy.
 Google used to be terrified to even add little bytes of new HTML code to the search results page until they bought YouTube and got all those high bandwidth engineers infusing a little bravery to the gun-shy Google guys.

 A little bravery wasn’t enough.
 The big balsy move of a general purpose chatbot was just outright off the table due to the number of ways that would blow up in Google’s face.
 We see this in the false reporting of the James Webb Telescope being the first to spot extra-solar planets.
 It wasn’t.
 That made it into the desperate Hail Mary Bard announcement, LMFAO!